-7.5.4.
-RELATIONSHIPS BETWEEN SMART APPLIANCE INTERFACE ARCHITECTURES
+7.7.4.
+RELATIONSHIPS BETWEEN ENERGY SMART APPLIANCE INTERFACE ARCHITECTURES

-In section 7.5.1 it was explained that the common customer use cases require 3 types of interface architectures: a direct flexibility interface, an indirect flexibility interface and an internal measurement interface.
+In section 7.7.1 it was explained that the common customer use cases require 3 types of interface architectures: a direct flexibility interface, an indirect flexibility interface and an internal measurement interface.
 In this section the relationships between these interface architectures are discussed.

-7.5.4.1 Smart appliance interfaces overview
+7.7.4.1 Energy smart appliance interfaces overview